Is UART flow control (RTS/CTS) necessary for proper operation in wireless modules?

 Additional UART Lines

-The additional UART lines of DSR and DTR are optional and RI and DCD are not necessary, but the developer can create the functionality using any spare GPIO that is available and using smartBASIC / AT commands to provide behaviour as necessary, please refer to the relevant module documentation for further information.
+The additional UART lines of DSR and DTR are optional, and RI and DCD are not necessary.
+Developers can create equivalent functionality using any spare GPIO that is available, along with smartBASIC / AT commands to provide behavior as necessary.
+Please refer to the relevant module documentation for further information.

 Figure 3: Complete UART wiring including optional functionality.